Canada's top court lets ex-mogul Black sue critics

 But an agreement to settle the defamation suits and other court actions, reached after the Supreme Court heard the case in March 2011, could render the ruling moot.

-Black has sought more than C$2.3 billion $2.3 billion (1.4 billion pounds) in damages in his libel suits.
+Black has sought more than C$2.3 billion ($2.3 billion) in damages in his libel suits.
 The defendants are Richard Breeden, a former head of the U.S. Securities and Exchange Commission who spearheaded a 2004 Hollinger committee report on Black's practices (r.reuters.com/gev67s), along with three committee members and other former Hollinger directors.

 The report said Black, a former Canadian citizen who is now a member of the British House of Lords, looted publisher Hollinger International of hundreds of millions of dollars.
 Black denies the charge.